Robertfarb/whiteboarding-curriculum/soft-skills/advanced-tips.md

 * Follow interesting people and repos on Github.
 Keep up to date with changes, look for opportunities to jump in.
 * Add comments and posts to blogs, forums, Quora, etc. Help people.
 Build connections.
 * Participate in Hackathons.
 If you can, win.
 If you can't, make friends.
 * Find open source projects to contribute to.
+Find these online or by attending meetups.